Specialities

 Commitment to Specialty

 Everyone takes a different path to find their clinical specialty.
-We do look for interest and commitment to EM but understand that some students find their path later in the MSIII/IV years.
+We do look for interest and commitment to EM but understand that some students find their path later in the MS3 and MS4 years.

-All their letters of rec from the specialty X (not all, but we do like to see at least 2 SLOEs from EM rotations).
+All their letters of recommendation from the specialty (not all but we do like to see at least 2 SLOWs from EM rotations).
+We also like to see involvement with local or national EM groups (EMIG, EMRA, etc.)

-X (depends on the specific EM program you are applying to)
+It depends on the specific EM program you are applying to.

 How important is it for an applicant to have publications?